Never Meant To Be Gone So Long

 “Yes, if you need a room, I—” Sethfire started to offer as well, only to be talked over.

-“He could crash with us, I guess, seeing as we’ve got an empty bedroom now,” Kohao said brusquely.
+“He could crash with us, I guess, seeing as we’ve got an empty bedroom now,” Kato said brusquely.
 He sounded brooding and irritable but less aggressive—though he still directed his words to Anarchy rather than to Chey himself, who shook his head and started to wave off the offers;

 “Really, you guys are too kind, I can just—” He was interrupted by the return of Anarchy’s hand to his shoulder.